2025 All-country Conference

 June 16-20, 2025 | Nairobi, Kenya

-Leading with Ubuntu: African Youth Transforming the Continent emphasizes the critical role young Africans take in creating solutions to local challenges and propelling progress towards the SDGs.
-CorpsAfrica youth will take center stage at the 2025 All-Country Conference to share stories of innovation, impact, and resilience and learn from experts across the Continent.
+Leading with Ubuntu: African Youth Transforming the Continent emphasized the critical role young Africans played in creating solutions to local challenges and propelling progress towards the SDGs.
+CorpsAfrica youth took center stage at the 2025 All-Country Conference to share stories of innovation, impact, and resilience, and learned from experts across the Continent.

-The All-Country Conference will equip participants with a deeper understanding of innovative development methodologies and their impact on rural communities.
-The planned agenda includes internal working sessions on Monday, Tuesday, and Friday, a Conference with engaging keynote speakers and innovative panel discussions on Wednesday, and an Opportunity Fair for youth to engage with their next professional steps through panel discussions, workshops, a career fair, and individual support on Thursday.
-The highlight of the event is the vibrant Culture Night reception celebrating the cultures of CorpsAfrica through music, food, and dancing.
+The All-Country Conference equipped participants with a deeper understanding of innovative development methodologies and their impact on rural communities.
+The agenda included internal working sessions on Monday, Tuesday, and Friday; a Conference with engaging keynote speakers and innovative panel discussions on Wednesday; and an Opportunity Fair on Thursday, where youth engaged with their next professional steps through panel discussions, workshops, a career fair, and individual support.
+The highlight of the event was the vibrant Culture Night reception celebrating the cultures of CorpsAfrica through music, food, and dancing.

 Schedule